osrf/gazebo_tutorials/haptix_install/tutorial.md

 ## Installing the client library SDK in Windows

-We currently support Windows 7 and Windows 8, as well as Visual Studio 2013.
+We currently support Windows 7 and Visual Studio 2013.

 Download the latest version of the client SDK from [here](http://osrf-distributions.s3.amazonaws.com/haptix/hx_gz_sdk-0.1.0.zip).